Free ebook offering step-by-step guidance and tools to set up your performance management system.

 "Your exceptional performance this year positions you for potential leadership opportunities.
 I recommend pursuing our advanced project management certification program and taking on cross-departmental initiatives to broaden your strategic skills."

 For Employees with Development Opportunities: For employees with clear areas of improvement, your supervisor recommendations should be centered not around the "What?" but the "How?".
-How can your company provide the necessary opportunities to provide those development areas.
+How can your company provide the necessary opportunities to address those development areas.

 "To support your professional growth, I suggest we create a structured development plan that includes mentorship from senior team members, targeted training in data analysis, and quarterly check-ins to track your progress."